 Interesting facts about Hungarian culture.
 The truth about only children - BBC Reel.
 The crunch of an apple makes me want to run away.
 Margot Noel has a condition called misophonia, which literally means "hatred of sound".

 It can be so disturbing that she has to wear headphones or ear plugs to protect herself.
 Someone takes a bite out of an apple.
 There's a drawn-out crunch as the teeth break through the tough skin of the fruit.
 Five crazy inventions you never knew you needed - BBC Reel.
 Capital - Your hand gestures can help make you more charismatic.
 Next time you watch a TED talk or a political speech, take a moment to look closely at the speaker’s hand movements.

 Is the motion slow or energetic?
 Is it subtle or expansive?
 And how are the hands mostly moving – vertically or horizontally?
+It is well known that non-verbal cues can have more of an influence on the way that a message is received than the actual words spoken.
+As BBC Capital recently explored, a deeper voice increases perceptions of authority, for instance – and this even appears to influence a CEO’s earnings and how long they stay with a company.
 Fish and chips – a bitesize history - BBC Ideas.
 How likely are you to survive a plane crash?
 Image copyright EPA/Handout News that all 103 passengers survived a plane crash in Mexico's Durango state on Tuesday may seem incredible, especially given the dramatic pictures of the smoking wreckage.

 Sweden's Easter Witches - Top 10 Things You Didn't Know About Easter.